new-guy/screeps-os/README.md

 ### Post RCL4 - Secondary Room Improvements

 - Favor adjacent room if one exists
-- Update colony room info to include info about the secondary room
 - Builders need to suicide or go somewhere safe when they are done
 - Optionally bigger balancers